 Do we really trust God to have our best interests at heart?

-Choose to increase trust in God and to bring prayer into focus from the fringe of our lives.
-These steps will help firmly grasp that treasured pearl… and discover the wisdom of depending on God.
+Choose to increase trust in God and to bring prayer into focus from the fringe of your life.
+These steps will help you firmly grasp that treasured pearl… and discover the wisdom of depending on God.
 Choose to TRUST.